 - He has rather large ears.

-- It's widely believed that when (or if) he becomes King, he will not use Charles as his regnal name.
+- It's widely believed that when he becomes King, he will not use Charles as his regnal name.
 There's a widespread stigma attached to the name, as Charles I and Charles II were both highly unpopular monarchs (the former even being executed, an event which spurred the English Civil War); "Charles III" was also the regnal name of the Jacobite pretender also known as "Bonnie Prince Charlie".
 The scuttlebutt is that he will take the name George VII, in honour of his grandfather.
 Officially, this will be decided at the time.

 Camilla, Duchess of Cornwall